emillykkejensen/familyR/README.md

 ### Combining functions

-Id you don't want the entire family tree of a node, but would like to get both parents and children you can combine them using merge\_family()
+If you don't want the entire family tree of a node, but would like to get both parents and children you can combine them using merge\_family()

 ``` r
 my_parents <- get_parents(my_network, "C")